waiwera/waiwera/doc/user/setup_rock.rst

 Table
 -----

-Setting the capillary pressure **"type"** value to "table" allows specification of a capillary pressure function defined by a general piecewise-linear table.
+Setting the capillary pressure **"type"** value to "table" allows specification of a capillary pressure function defined by a general interpolationtable.
 The capillary pressure function is specified as a table of :math:`(S_1, P_c)` values (i.e. capillary pressure vs. liquid saturation).
 In the Waiwera JSON input file this table takes the form of a rank-2 array (i.e. array of arrays), specified via the **"pressure"** value.
+The type of interpolation can be specified using the **"interpolation"** value (see :ref:`interpolation_tables`), e.g. piecewise linear or PCHIP (piecewise cubic).

 .. admonition:: JSON input